Wawanesa life insurance review (2025 update)

 - Term life flexibility: Term life policyholders have the option to renew their policies up to age 85 or 100, depending on the plan, or convert their policies up to age 71.

 - Whole life payment options: Individuals who opt for whole life insurance can choose from two plans: pay to age 100 or a 20-pay plan, where you only pay premiums for 20 years.
+There are no universal life insurance options at Wawanesa.

-Wawanesa life insurance pros and cons
+Wawanesa life insurance: pros & cons

 Pros